pprunty/formik-otp-input/README.md

 `formik-otp-input` is an enhancement to the [formik](https://github.com/jaredpalmer/formik) library, designed specifically for React applications.
 This extension introduces a specialized OTP (one-time-password) input feature.
 It offers a customizable input field count for the password, along with user-defined options for automating focus, submission, and key change events.
-Additionally, this extension supports autofill suggestions on mobile devices, which may vary based on the user's mobile or email service provider."
+Additionally, this extension supports autofill suggestions on mobile devices, which may vary based on the user's mobile or email service provider.

 The inspiration for this project came in part from the smooth checkout process experienced with [Stripe/Link payments](https://stripe.com/docs/payments/link).
 Its integration is versatile, making it suitable for a variety of applications, such as: